 The covered employee’s share in the service charge should be paid every two (2) weeks or twice a month.

 If the collection of service charges is removed, the management is obligated to pay the covered employee the average of what he/she was previously receiving from the share of the service charges.
 By default, it is the average of the past 12 months immediately preceding the removal of the service charges.

 5. Collection of tips

 The collection of tips shall be distributed in the same manner as service charges and thus shall follow the above requirements, per 2019 DOLE-BWC Handbook on Statutory Monetary Benefits.

 The above discussion may be superseded by any stipulation favorable to the employee via an employment contract, company policies, collective bargaining agreement, or analogous thereto.

-- DOLE Labor Advisory No. 13 s.
-2015 – Applicable Minimum Wage Rates Based on Sector or Industry Classifications with Required Number of Workers in Relation to the Workers of Contractors and Subcontractors
+▪ DOLE Labor Advisory No. 13, Series of 2015 – Applicable Minimum Wage Rates Based on Sector or Industry Classifications with Required Number of Workers in Relation to the Workers of Contractors and Subcontractors

 Lawyer, Author, Mentor